In This Article

-Certain oils can irritate the skin when used in high concentration.
-That’s why experts recommend that you do a small patch test first, and always dilute the oil.
+Certain oils can irritate the skin when used in high concentrations.
+That’s why experts recommend that you do a small patch test first and always dilute the oil.
 If your skin reacts badly, remove the oil and don’t use it again.

 - Choose a well-ventilated area